Slavery in Nigeria

-Slavery has existed in various forms throughout the history of Nigeria, notably during the Atlantic slave trade and Trans-Saharan trade.
+Slavery has existed in various forms throughout the history of Nigeria, notably during the Atlantic slave trade and Trans-Saharan slave trade.
 Slavery is now illegal internationally and in Nigeria.
 However, legality is often overlooked with different pre-existing cultural traditions, which view certain actions differently.
 In Nigeria, certain traditions and religious practices have led to "the inevitable overlap between cultural, traditional, and religious practices as well as national legislation in many African states" which has had the power to exert extra-legal control over many lives resulting in modern-day slavery.
 The most common forms of modern slavery in Nigeria are human trafficking and child labor.
 Because modern slavery is difficult to recognize, it has been difficult to combat this practice despite international and national efforts.

 History of slavery in Nigeria

 The traditional slave trade in Southern Nigeria preceded the arrival of European influence, and continued locally long after the effective abolition of slavery in many other countries.

 With the arrival of the transatlantic slave trade, traditional slave traders in southeastern Nigeria became suppliers of slaves to European slave traders.
 Although local slavery was officially prohibited by the colonial British administration from the mid-1880s, they tacitly permitted it to continue well into the 1930s, ending completely only in the 1940s.

 In 1961, the newly independent First Nigerian Republic ratified the 1926 Slavery Convention.